Labé: History

+The city was founded in the 1720s by the Fulani people and named for their chief, Manga Labé.
+It developed as a major trade center linking the Niger river to the Atlantic coast.

-The city was the capital of the Diwal/province of Labe prior to French colonisation.
+The city was the capital of the Diwal/province of Labe within the Imamate of Futa Jallon prior to French colonisation.
 It was home to Muslim leaders and scholars who resisted colonisation, such as Alpha Yaya Diallo.
 Labe is the most important city in the Moyenne (Middle) Guinea region also known as Fouta Djallon.
 Labe is considered as a major cultural and religious center in West Africa, especially among the Fulani people.
 Many Muslim scholars made Labe a famous learning place in Islamic studies.
 The most prominent of the erudites being Alfa Oumarou Rafiou (Dara Labe), Thierno Doura Sombili, Thierno Diawo Pellel, Thierno Aliou Bhouba Dian.

 Economy

 Labé is an important commercial centre in the region, arising out of its strategic geographical position between several other countries.
 Traders from nearby regions such as Pita, Tougué, Koubia, Lélouma, Mali Yemberin and other countries including Mali, Senegal, the Gambia and Sierra Leone gather in Labé.
 Its central market is the second largest in the country after the Madina market in Conakry.
 Trade or commerce has become the main activity in the city, but Labe also has a small manufacturing industry consisting mainly of shoe making, textile, carpentry, blacksmithing...

 It is known for weaving and honey.
 The city also benefits from a considerable diaspora whose repatriated income contributes significantly to infrastructural development in Labé and helps to overcome the region's relatively poorer revenue stream.
 Merchants from the city dominate the informal economy in most Guinean cities and are also economically active in cities further afield, such as Dakar, Bamako, Abidjan, Bissau and Freetown.

 The city also has a museum, while the Saala Falls and Mount Kolima lie nearby.

 The town is served by Tata Airport.
 A jet-capable airport near Labé was built by Cuban engineers in 1973.
 Currently the airport remains unused due to the lack of airline traffic connecting the different regions and major cities in Guinea.

 The city has a sizable stadium (stade Saifoulaye Diallo) which hosts soccer/football games played by the local club Fello Star.
 However the sport facility is poorly maintained and kept.